ExplicITConsulting/set-outlooksignatures.com/outlookaddin.md

     Signatures for Outlook on Android and iOS, advanced features for all platforms
   </span>
 description: |
-  Signatures for Outlook on Android and iOS, advanced features for all platforms
+  Extend Outlook with the Set-OutlookSignatures add-in.
+Automatic email signatures for iOS, Android, and all platforms.
+Self-hosted, secure, and enterprise-ready.
 image:
   path: "/assets/images/set-outlooksignatures benefactor circle opengraph1200x630.png"
   height: 1200